70th Infantry Division (Wehrmacht): History

 the Division garrisoned Walcheren Island and the South Beveland isthmus in August 1944.
 Starting in early October, it defended South Beveland from overland attacks by the II Canadian Corps and I British Corps as part of the Battle of the Scheldt and had fallen back to Walcheren Island by October 26.
-Although not a first-class formation, the 70th was installed in static defences and supported by ample heavy artillery, held out for over a month.
+Although not a first-class formation, the 70th was installed in static defences and supported by ample heavy artillery and held out for over a month.
 The Division, left with no escape route from Walcheren, surrendered on 9 November 1944 and 10,000 Germans became prisoners of war.

-The German 282nd Replacement and Training Infantry Battalion (Infantrie Ersatz und Ausbildungs Battaillon 282 (M)) was committed to combat during the last stages of World War II.
+The German 282nd Replacement and Training Infantry Battalion (Infantrie Ersatz und Ausbildungs Bataillon 282 (M)) was committed to combat during the last stages of World War II.
 It was referred to as "Stomach Trouble Battalion 282" by the American 749th Tank Battalion.

 Lieutenant General Brian Horrocks of XXX Corps used this term in an interview for the documentary series The World at War, where he described a unit of sick troops being amongst the only German forces protecting the Rhine in Belgium.